ColleenMoore/ST558-HockeyProject/README.md

 Accesses team specific season records by team number or by common team name.
-In order to be able to acces the team common name I had to refer to my previous function above, the franchaise function, that links up the team common name and the franchaise id.
+In order to be able to acces the team common name I had to refer to my previous function above, the franchise function, that links up the team common name and the franchise id.
 This function returns information on a specific team such as:

 -   Fewest losses
 -   Fewest wins